 During the year, the Group performed impairment test for the CGU of agricultural operation based on cash flow forecasts derived from the most recent financial budgets approved by management covering a five-year period.
 The growth rate used in preparing cash flows beyond the five-year period is based on the estimated growth of agricultural operation taking into account of industry growth rate, past experience and the medium or long-term growth target of agricultural operation.
-The growth rate does not exceed the long-term average growth rate for the business of agricultural operation.
-Discount rate of 14.8% (2018: 16.3%) was used in preparation of the cash flow forecasts to reflect current market assessments of the time value of money and the risks specific to agricultural operation.
+Discount rate of 16.8% (2019: 14.8%) was used in preparation of the cash flow forecasts to reflect current market assessments of the time value of money and the risks specific to agricultural operation.
+Other key assumption and input for the value-in-use calculation related to the estimation of cash inflows/outflows which include expected revenue and direct cost, which are determined based on an estimated performance, management's expectations and future business plan.

-20. INVENTORIES
+21. INVENTORIES

-2019 2018
+2020 2019

 HK\$'000 HK\$'000

-Finished goods 7,664 7
+Finished goods 6,463 7,664

-21. BIOLOGICAL ASSETS
+22. BIOLOGICAL ASSETS